 We have taken steps to ensure the health and safety of our staff so that we can continue to support you.
 In addition to transitioning the majority of TAL staff to remote working, we have also introduced a range of other measures across the business designed to reduce risk and ensure we continue to be here to support all our customers.

 If you are on claim and are ill with COVID-19, you are covered

 If you are currently on claim, you will continue to be paid

 If you need to lodge a new claim

 Dealing with your claim as quickly as possible is a priority for us because we know it's important to you.
-When you make a claim with TAL, you only need to speak to one person – your claims manager.
+When you make a claim with TAL, you only need to speak to one person – your claims consultant.
 They will be there to let you know what’s needed for your claim as well as answer any questions you may have.
 All claims will continue to be assessed according to the terms and conditions of your specific policy.

 To make a claim, get in touch:

 - If you bought your TAL insurance directly from us, or through a financial adviser, please call 1800 101 016 (Mon to Fri, 9.00am – 5.30pm (AEST) or send us an email email@example.com

 - If your insurance is through your super fund or employer, the best way to make your claim is to first contact them directly